Alican Yücesoy: Early life

-His maternal family is of Turkish descent who immigrated from Bartın and Ruse where Turk minority in Bulgaria lives.
-His paternal family is of Arab and Turkish descents from Antep and Urfa.
+His maternal family is of Turkish descent; those family members originally immigrated from Bartın and Ruse, where the Turk minority in Bulgaria lives.
+His paternal family is of Arab and Turkish descent from Antep and Urfa.

 After completing his primary, secondary and high school education in Bursa, Yücesoy enrolled in Haliç University Theatre Department for acting education.
 He started to work at Bakırköy Municipality Theatre after he participated in an audition the day after he entered the school.
 He later started appearing in TV series and movies.
 As of 2015, he is the new general art director of Bakırköy Municipality Theatre.

+He married Melisa Sözen who was his co-star in Şubat.
+In 2014, they divorced.